5ca9fac3/brush-image-server/README.md

     [docker-compose] https://docs.docker.com/compose/install/

-3. Install redis and mongodb to your system and start the services
+3. Install redis to your system and start the service

 4. Optional to run redis commader and view redis cache